qwertie/ecsharp/lemp/index.md

 - [Using LeMP as a C# code generator](lemp-code-gen-and-analysis.html)
 - [C# Gets Pattern Matching, Algebraic Data Types, Tuples and Ranges](pattern-matching.html)

-Some use cases and built-in macros (such as `on_finally`, backing fields, and support for symbol literals) are not yet documented and I will be writing new articles about that in the coming days.
+Some use cases and built-in macros (such as Code Contract attributes, `on_return`, `on_finally`, `includeFile`, backing fields, and support for symbol literals) are not yet documented and I will be writing new articles about that in the coming days.
 Watch this space!

 Download & Installation
 -----------------------